 What we do is this: instead of entering a number value indicating the side-bearing distance, we enter the name of another glyph!
 Glyphs will then reduplicate the other letter’s side-bearing in the current letter.
 It even works for Widths: setting the RSB and Width will recalculate the LSB, setting the LSB and Width will yield a calculated RSB.
 So, we enter

 n in both the LSB and the RSB of

 h will dynamically take over the side-bearings of

 Not 100 percent dynamic though.
-Every once in a while, it’s a good idea to force the selected glyphs to update their side-bearings by choosing Layer > Update Metrics (Ctrl-Cmd-M).
+Every once in a while, it’s a good idea to force the selected glyphs to update their side-bearings by choosing Glyph > Update Metrics (Ctrl-Cmd-M).
 You can even update the metrics for all masters at once by pressing Crtl-Opt-Cmd-M.

 But it doesn’t stop there.
 You can even do simple arithmetics.
 In that case, you start the LSB, RSB or width entry with an equals sign (